-A dog owner shall obtain a duplicate metal license tag to replace any lost tag upon application to the Humane Society of Kent County and payment of a replacement fee.
+A dog owner shall obtain a duplicate metal license tag to replace any lost tag upon application to the Humane Society of Kent County or Queen Anne's County Animal Control and payment of a replacement fee.

 If there is a change in ownership of a dog during the license year, the new owner may have the current license transferred to his or her name upon payment of a transfer fee.